-Medicare Supplement Plan F is a great choice and provides 100% of the coverage gaps in Medicare Part A & B.
+For years Medicare Supplement Plan F was the most popular choice for Medigap coverage because it provides 100% of the coverage gaps in Medicare Part A & B.

 With Plan F you may visit any Dr., specialist, or hospital anywhere in the country that accepts Part B Medicare.
 Once you are there you will show your Medicare card and your Plan F card, and all approved expenses will be paid for you 100%.

 Medicare supplement plan F pays for items such as:

 As of January 1st of 2020, Plan F became a “closed block of business” for any new beneficiaries to Medicare.
 Simply put, if you were eligible for Medicare on January 1st of 2020 or later, you may not enroll in a Plan F.

 Medicare has removed this plan from the lineup for all new people entering the Medicare system as it was too expensive.

 Those who were enrolled in Medicare prior to that date may keep their plan F if they have one, or they may still switch to a Plan F from a different plan.

 We do NOT recommend this!
 Plan F is now experiencing the highest rate increases of any plan and we didn’t recommend Plan F prior to it being removed.

 Medicare Plan F

 Plan F is offered by private insurance companies and the benefits are standardized by Medicare.
 This means that regardless of which company offers a Medicare supplement plan F the benefits must be identical.